omgardner/lan-file-sharer/README.md

 ### Planned / In Progress
 - [ ] switching from react-scripts to vite
-- [ ] (in progress) Toast / SnackBar messages to show status changes (e.g. "File(s) Uploaded Successfully", "File Deleted Successfully")
+- [ ] Toast / SnackBar messages to show status changes (e.g. "File(s) Uploaded Successfully", "File Deleted Successfully")
 - [ ] use the [dropzone](https://www.dropzone.dev/) package to handle
   - [ ] upload in progress UI
   - [ ] cancel upload UI
   - [ ] adding support to upload folders, and displaying the folders as React Components
-- [ ] basic testing setup
 - [ ] Copy file's contents to clipboard
   - [ ] reverse proxy server to enable HTTPS to create a "[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)", allowing access to the browser's [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)
   - [ ] handling cross-browser inconsistency for support of the ClipboardAPI, especially for image files
-- [ ] (in progress) build script using ShellJS package to create a production build to be hosted on a Raspberry PI with a bad CPU
+- [ ] build script using ShellJS package to create a production build to be hosted on a Raspberry PI with a bad CPU
 - [ ] background uploads and downloads for large files, possibly using the Worker API

 ## Technical Details